azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 The NLU unit parses the intent of the order that the device recorded.
 There are two tasks to be performed:
 * **Intent classification** aims at understanding the intent embedded in the vocal order - i.e. *Booking a cab.*
-* **Entity extraction** aims at collecting the surrounding information neces- sary to perform the task. - i.e. *At 7 pm on Main Street.*
+* **Entity extraction** aims at collecting the surrounding information necessary to perform the task. - i.e. *At 7 pm on Main Street.*

-Snips NLU has open-sourced its software on GitHub as a commitment to its transparency and privacy-seeking values.
+Snips NLU has open-sourced its software on [GitHub](https://github.com/snipsco/snips-nlu) as a commitment to its transparency and privacy-seeking values.

 ###### Model evaluation